Correlation Between Canadian Imperial and Bank of Montreal

 Pair Corralation between Canadian Imperial and Bank of Montreal

 Assuming the 90 days horizon Canadian Imperial Bank is expected to under-perform the Bank of Montreal.
-But the stock apears to be less risky and, when comparing its historical volatility, Canadian Imperial Bank is 1.11 times less risky than Bank of Montreal.
-The stock trades about -0.04 of its potential returns per unit of risk.
-The Bank of Montreal is currently generating about 0.17 of returns per unit of risk over similar time horizon.
-If you would invest 13,184 in Bank of Montreal on November 28, 2024 and sell it today you would earn a total of 1,735 from holding Bank of Montreal or generate 13.16% return on investment over 90 days.
+In addition to that, Canadian Imperial is 1.05 times more volatile than Bank of Montreal.
+It trades about -0.15 of its total potential returns per unit of risk.
+Bank of Montreal is currently generating about -0.01 per unit of volatility.
+If you would invest 13,760 in Bank of Montreal on December 30, 2024 and sell it today you would lose (116.00) from holding Bank of Montreal or give up 0.84% of portfolio value over 90 days.

 Time Period | 3 Months [change] |